Find Software That's A Solution, Not A Stopgap

-In your business, as well as your kitchen, unitaskers represent money that could be better spent on multipurpose tools.
+What are unitaskers anyway?
+Like the above-mentioned, unitaskers are tolls built for one job and one job only.
+From your business to your kitchen, unitaskers represent money that could be better spent on multipurpose tools.
 The same holds true for business software, as well.

 You need to stay focused on the long-term ramifications of whatever platform you select, though.
 Saving money in the short term could wind up costing you far more down the road if you need to upgrade software sooner rather than later.
 That's to say nothing of all the unforeseen costs that may arise by going with a software platform that doesn't meet all of your needs.
 Paying for distinct software packages that can only be used by certain departments or have features that are limited to particular workflows will ultimately cost you money, regardless of the number on the price tag.

 Odd Man Out: Does Your New Software Integrate with Your Legacy System?

 When you introduce a new piece of software to your existing network, you may find it just doesn't integrate well with legacy systems and platforms - and that can lead to pervasive everyday problems.
 In fact, respondents to a 2015 TechTarget survey of IT channel partners cited integration as one of their top challenges.

 Let's say you've just invested in a new customer support platform, but it doesn't integrate with your email client.
 You won't have the ability to automatically capture customer complaints straight from an email or web form, and that could mean big trouble when something slips through the cracks.